 The Track Balance feature on Pay Items is used to automatically remove them from an employee's pay once the Current Balance has reached '0'.
 Using Track Balance will automatically adjust the final deduction/payment to ensure the balance isn't exceeded.

-The track balance feature will only work on Pay Items that have been added into an Employee's Default Pay Tab with the current balance correctly set.
-The Current Balance will be displayed on employee payslips, within each pay, on the default pay tab, and can be reported on via Insights.
+The track balance feature will only work on pay items that have been added into an employee's Default Pay tab with the Current Balance correctly set.
+The Current Balance will be displayed in employee payslips, within each pay, on the Default Pay tab, and can be reported on via Insights.

 Some Pay Items can be tracked by either Total or Quantity.

 Total - The total dollar value to be tracked.

 Quantity - The overall quantity of units (Hours or Other) to be applied into pays.

 The initial current balance required may change based on which Pay Item is being tracked.

 The Track Balance setting on an Earnings pay item can be used for paying back a set amount owed to an employee across a number of pays.
 You can either track by Total or Quantity for any Regular Earnings or Other Earnings pay items.
 Bonus & Discretionary pay items will only track by Total.